 Even when you are heading on that much needed holiday, travelling can be anything but fun and can be particularly worse during the busy, holiday season because of long queues and various delays.
-In order to help you survive the horror that holiday travel can be, we have put together a guide of five top tips.
+In order to help you survive the horror that holiday travel can be, we have put together a guide of ten top tips.

 Make Sure You Arrive At the Airport on Time

 The only way you can ensure that you get to the airport without any problems is by getting there early.
 Avoiding checking in luggage can help cut down 90 minutes of your trip time, so if you can you should.
 Especially if you haven’t been assigned seats yet, but in general also, you should print your boarding pass off online as this will also save you some time at the airport.
 If the inevitable happens and you are late, be sure to check if your airline has specific policies for missed flights or late check-ins.

 Nowadays smartphones can be your best friend when you are travelling.
 Even a handset with the most basic of functionality can help you access flight itineraries via either the airline’s website or your email account.
 If you are looking for a more in-depth experience, use TripIt, a free app that helps manage your itinerary and makes getting your boarding pass even easier.
 Depending on the flight and airline, you can often get a digital boarding pass which means you don’t even have to print one off.